zilliztech/zdoc/plugins/apifox-docs/meta/examples.md

 ## Search

 - Search entities based on a given vector.
+For details on how to build filters, refer to [Boolean Expression Rules](https://milvus.io/docs/boolean.md#Boolean-Expression-Rules).

 ```shell
 curl --request POST \